MalachiteN/sksctl/README.md

 - Stealing anyone's account;
 - Preventing anyone from binding he/her's new device to he/her's account;
 - Banning any device from using campus network;

 Or any other toxic things like them.

 Users **SHOULDN'T** use these scripts to do anything harmful.
 We contributors **AREN'T** responsible to any abusers.

 The maintainer **DIDN'T** declared she ISN'T a catgirl.
 You **ARE SUPPOSED TO** caress her ears.

+# Description

+This project is a tool automatically exploits the **public** APIs of SKS's Smart Multi-service Gateway (widely used in schools' public wireless network).

+Depending on what API it sends HTTP requests to, it can do many things, including:

+- [x] Automatically connects your devices to internet;
+- [x] Prevents your device from being banned by teachers;
+- [x] Uses spare accounts to register your device permanently;
+- [x] Automatically records your schoolmates' login activity and making statistics;

+_And so on..._

+There's also a lot of functions haven't been implemented yet:

+- [] Creates your own account, and delete it after using for safety;
+- [] Manipulates the login portal, like reseting banned ones, or changing their login methods;

+...

+Actually the maintainer doesn't know why such vital APIs could be exposed to the public without any authentication.
+However, exposed they are, we can make use of them.

 # Environment